ow2-proactive/scheduling/README.txt

 activities and to offer fault tolerance.
 The database is configured in the top of the 'hibernate.cfg.xml' file in the 'config/database/hibernate' directory.

-* Next, we start the scheduler by launching the startScheduler.[sh|bat] script.
+* Next, you can start the scheduler by launching the startScheduler.[sh|bat] script.
 If run without an argument, it will first start a Resources Manager on the local host and deploy 4 nodes.
 Then the scheduler will be started and connected to this resource Manager.
 Scheduler is starting sequence, that  is finished